-In the context of physics of conductive fluids, energy density behaves like an additional pressure that adds to the gas pressure.
-In the text below we have described what energy density is and how to calculate energy density in vacuum using energy density equation.
+In the context of the physics of conductive fluids, energy density behaves like an additional pressure that adds to the gas pressure.
+In the text below, we have described what energy density is and how to calculate energy density in a vacuum using the energy density equation.

 What is energy density?